adaptive-learning/flocs-core/overview.md

   - series of actions are the complete "source of truth" enabling to reconstruct any past state without any additional information
   - this enables to see how the parameters were changing, as well as how they would be changing for different models
   - also enables to restore any past state if something goes wrong
+  - enables to easily inspect and understand a situation when a bug in production occurred and fix it promptly
   - actions should be domain-specific (CreateStudent, StartTask, SolveTask, GiveUpTask), one action might require to change several entities (e.g. creating new attempt and update parameters of skill/difficulty models)
 - state in DB (or a state in CSV tables / json dumps) are just derivatives of an action stream (and initial state)